-During the three months ended June 30, 2009 the total billed person-months for our services other than business process management grew by 6.0% compared to the three months ended June 30, 2008.
-The offshore billed person-months growth for our services other than business process management was 9.0% whereas there was a decrease of 0.6% in the onsite billed personmonths for our services other than business process management, during the three months ended June 30, 2009 compared to the three months ended June 30, 2008.
-During the three months ended June 30, 2009 there was 4.7% decrease in onsite rates and 8.3% decrease in offshore rates compared to the three months ended June 30, 2008 for our services other than business process management.
+During the three months ended December 31, 2009, the total billed person-months for our services other than business process management grew by 5.9% compared to the three months ended December 31, 2008.
+The offshore billed person-months growth for our services other than business process management was 7.6% whereas there was a growth of 1.8% in the onsite billed person-months for our services other than business process management was 7.6% whereas there was a growth of 1.8% in the onsite billed person-months for our services other than business process management and the three months ended December 31, 2009 compared to the three months ended December 31, 2008.
+During the three months ended December 31, 2009, there was a 3.9% increase in onsite rates and 2.7% decrease in offshore rates compared to the three months ended December 31, 2008 for our services other than business process management.